Kreyu/data-table-bundle/README.md

 }
 ```

-**Important**: Notice the `handleRequest` method- it works as a handy tool to apply pagination, sorting and filters to the query.
+Notice the `handleRequest` method- it works as a handy tool to apply pagination, sorting and filters to the query.
 It automatically extracts parameters from the request and calls `sort`, `filter` and `paginate` methods.
-If you're using data tables in place without request (e.g. console command), use above methods manually.
+If you're using data tables in place without request (e.g. console command), use those methods manually.

 ## Rendering data tables